HHK-ETH/sushibackup/README.md

-## Backup UI for BentoBox if official one is down, to allows users to remove liquidity easily
+## A list of different tools to help users when the official UI is down
 ### OFFICIAL DOMAIN : https://sushibackup.com